usnistgov/FIPS201/_FIPS201/authentication.md

 authentication is defined as the process of establishing confidence in the identity of the cardholder presenting a PIV Card.
 The authenticated identity can then be used to determine the permissions or authorizations granted to that identity for access to various physical and logical resources.

+The authentication methods in this section describe how to authenticate the PIV directly.
 The authenticated identity can also be used to create an identity assertion as part of a federation protocol, as described in [Section 7](#s-7).

 ## 6.1 PIV Assurance Levels {#s-6-1}